stitchdata/docs/_webhook-integrations/formkeep.md

 {% contentfor setup %}
 {% capture notice-content %}
-**FormKeep & Webhook Setup**<br>
-There are two ways to set up webhooks in FormKeep: via a custom URL in the FormKeep app or using Zapier's FormKeep integration.<br><br>
+There are two ways to set up webhooks in FormKeep: Via a custom URL in the FormKeep app or using Zapier's FormKeep integration.

-**If your form is already using a custom webhook URL in FormKeep**, you'll need to:<br><br>
+If your form is already using a custom webhook URL in FormKeep, you'll need to:

 1. **Use Stitch's Zapier integration** instead of **FormKeep**.
-This is because of how Primary Keys are defined between the Zapier and FormKeep integrations.<br>
+This is because of how Primary Keys are defined between the Zapier and FormKeep integrations.

 2. After generating your Stitch webhook URL, follow the instructions for [setting up a FormKeep integration in Zapier](#zapier-formkeep-integration).
 {% endcapture %}

 {% capture prerequisites %}
-{% include important.html content=notice-content %}
+{% include important.html first-line="**Already using a FormKeep webhook URL?**" content=notice-content %}
 {% endcapture %}

 {% include integrations/webhooks/webhook-setup.html %}